GrandpaBond/pxt-flexfx/README.md

  ```
 This unlocks the Play-list, resuming background playing of any queued (or future) Plays.

-## Checking whether playing is paused or allowed
+## Checking whether playing is paused or allowed  #flexFX-isStopped
  ```sig
 flexFX.isStopped(): boolean
  ```